-The Chincoteague Volunteer Fire Co. had an exciting announcement this week.
-While reveling in the aftermath of a successful open house and administering vaccinations for this year’s buy back ponies, they found one of the wild mares had given birth.
+The Chincoteague Volunteer Fire Co. had an exciting announcement in November, 2019.
+While reveling in the aftermath of a successful open house and administering vaccinations for the year's buy back ponies, they found one of the wild mares had given birth.
 Summer, a four-year-old bay tobiano, welcomed her first foal into the world.
-We don’t yet know if the newest baby is a he or a she, but the cutie comes from an impressive lineage of wild ponies.
+We don't yet know if the newest baby is a he or a she, but the cutie comes from an impressive lineage of wild ponies.
 The foal is a descendant of the one and only Misty of Chincoteague.

 As arguably the most well-known horse book of all time, "Misty of Chincoteague," was inspired by a real-life pony of the same name.
 Misty was born in 1946 and belonged to the Beebe family.
 She was a beloved member of the entire Chincoteague community, and decades later, she's remembered fondly as a local celebrity.

 Misty passed away peacefully in her sleep on October 16, 1972.
 She was 26 years old and left behind three offspring.
 Those ponies went on to continue her legacy.
 In 2015, it was estimated that Misty had nearly 200 descendants.
 Her bloodline continues to be strong throughout the wild herd, and Summer's newest foal is keeping that lineage alive.

 Summer herself is a Misty descendant, and so is the new foal's sire, Surfer's Riptide.
 A bit of a stud, Surfer's Riptide (fondly called Rip), is a 10-year-old stallion with an estimated 50 offspring.
 His newest foal has plenty of siblings to play with!

 Summer and her baby are both doing well and keeping clear of crowds.
 People have only gotten glimpses of the new family as Summer enjoys this special time with her first baby.
 The Chincoteague Volunteer Fire Co. plans to give the pair their space before bringing them in for routine checks.